RetroDECK/ES-DE/USERGUIDE.md

 ### Fujitsu FM Towns

-This system is emulated using MAME or Tsugaru.
+This system is emulated using MAME or Tsugaru on desktop operating systems and MAME4droid 2024 on Android.

+If using Android then make sure you've read the _MAME4droid 2024 and MAME4droid_ section of the [Android documentation](ANDROID.md#mame4droid-2024-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

 **MAME**

-As of the time of writing MAME has somehow preliminary FM Towns support, but it seems to work well enough for most games and support will likely improve over time.

-Only CD-ROM games are supported and the .chd format is recommended.
+When using MAME only CD-ROM games are supported and the .chd format is recommended.
 It's not adviced to go for game files using MAME software list names as these can't be scraped by either ScreenScraper or TheGames DB.
 It's instead better to use files with full game names.

 You also need the `fmtowns.zip` BIOS archive placed in ~/ROMs/fmtowns/ for the games to run.